Sumeet-Raina/HappyChappy/README.md

 As a user
 when I select view Chuck Noris Fact option
-I want to be able to see randomChuck Noris Facts
+I want to be able to see random Chuck Noris Facts